ThorstenDoherr/searchengine/SE/searchengine.md

 <code>do seml.do</code>
 Trains a neural network based on meta information and scrutinized training samples to identify false positives in SearchEngine results.
-Several network profiles will be trained and the best in regard of the retained sub-sample will be used to predict false postitives in the meta data.
+Several network profiles will be trained and the best in regard of the retained sub-sample will be used to predict false positives in the meta data.
 The retention represents the out-of-sample prediction to prevent overfitting.

 **Requirements:**